 When a marriage becomes strained, it can cause a great deal of grief and angst in both spouses.
 Repairing a broken marriage can be a difficult and time-consuming process.
-When things begin to go wrong with the partner whom you have pledged to spend a lifetime with, it can feel as if the world is ending.
-However, there are ways to mend a strained marriage and connect with your spouse like you used to.
+When things begin to go wrong with the partner with whom you have pledged to spend a lifetime, it can feel as if the world is ending.
+However, there are ways to fix a broken marriage and connect with your spouse like you used to.
 With some work and a commitment to making things right, fixing your marriage is possible.

 Acknowledge the Situation